-Michael Madsen Hearts Rock
+Michael Madsen and Heidi Golden Hearts Rock

-Enroll in a class with Michael; he teaches basic photography workshop here May 26, Jun 16 -- and each month this summer titled "Switching To Manual."
+"Enroll in a class with Michael; a basic photography workshops here February 16 on the theme "Switching To Manual."

 Read About Arboretum Photography Classes

 "The response from our first showing was beyond our expectations," said Golden.
-"We are opening 2013 with our Valentines show at Boyce Thompson Arboretum, fine art photography and greeting cards will be on display and for sale as Valentines Day gift ideas for people you love."
+"We are opening 2014 with our Valentines show at Boyce Thompson Arboretum, fine art photography and greeting cards will be on display and for sale as Valentines Day gift ideas for people you love."

 Having a Bachelors of Science in Design from the ASU College of Architecture and a life long pursuit in photography Madsen, has developed a keen eye for composition and graphic design.
 His 26 year architectural background is reflected in his use of strong lines that pull viewers into original artwork that he dubs "Natural Photography."